Georges Eekhoud: Eekhoud's later years

 Eekhoud continued to be a well-respected author until he put on a firmly pacifistic stance in World War I that ravaged Belgium, after which his star declined.
 In the twenties his books started to be reprinted again, although he died in 1927 at Schaerbeek.

 Eekhoud left a voluminous diary (1895–1927) of some 5000 pages, that has been bought by the Royal Library of Brussels in 1982.
 Various Belgian libraries contain extensive collections of correspondence.

 Modern interest

-Nowadays, especially the homosexual aspect of his works has enjoyed attention.
-Escal-Vigor has been reprinted in 1982, and Eekhoud's partly homoerotic correspondence with the journalist Sander Pierron was published ten years later.
-This book, a full-scale biography and a choice of his works were edited by Mirande Lucien.
+Nowadays, especially the queer aspect of his works has enjoyed attention.
+Escal-Vigor has been reprinted in 1982, and Eekhoud's love letters to the journalist Sander Pierron were edited by Mirande Lucien and published in 1993 under the title Mon bien aimé petit Sander.
+Mirande Lucien also published a biography of Georges Eekhoud: Eekhoud le rauque (1999).